ajay-nishad25/django-backend-todo/README.md

 ### Step 12 — Connect the Frontend

 Your backend is now fully set up.
 Head over to the [frontend repository](https://github.com/ajay-nishad25/react-frontend-todo) and log in using the superuser credentials.

-check grammar and put in professional guide for running this backend project note this should be in markdown language so that i can put this to my github .md file